The Brisbane City Council had supplied the Mapping Brisbane Southside History Project (MBSH; forerunner of MBH) the amount of $6,800, from

 The original MBH (MBSH) Project Team consisted of three professional historians, Beryl Roberts, Janice Cooper, Neville Buch, as well as Chris Burns, a professional surveyor.
 Our first task was to gather all maps which gave us sufficient detail for the three local area pilot studies from five archives (State Library Queensland, National Australian Archives, Queensland State Archives, and Brisbane Council Archives).
 After mostly completing our collection of digital map images from various archives, the next stage of the project was to decide three to five comparative years for the study across the three local areas, based on common time-periods of the maps in the digital collection.
 Our choice of comparatives years aimed at a spread across a century and

 Once the specific data was collected, its details were combined and reproduced, using mapping software, into digital maps.

 Professional advice was gained on a map drawing software that would best suit the requirements of the project.
 The OS-Geo software was purchased and set-up on several laptops to start the second stage.

 Researchers gathered data on the topography, waterways, vegetation, boundary and property lines, as well as features of human habitation including indigenous sites, buildings and gardens, tracks, streets, roads, tram and railway lines.
-The data was related to a sequence of about three or four particular years across the historical distance to present, and would be specific to the three local areas in the pilot study.
-The data has been drawn from:
+The data was related to a sequence of about three or four particular years across the historical distance to

 Local history archival material in various collections;